WilsonWukz/SeeSR-Phrase-GAN/README.md

 This project is based on [diffusers](https://github.com/huggingface/diffusers) and [BasicSR](https://github.com/XPixelGroup/BasicSR).
 Some codes are brought from [PASD](https://github.com/yangxy/PASD) and [RAM](https://github.com/xinyu1205/recognize-anything).
 Thanks for their awesome works.
 We also pay tribute to the pioneering work of [StableSR](https://github.com/IceClear/StableSR).

 ## 📧 Contact
-If you have any questions, please feel free to contact: `rong-yuan.wu@connect.polyu.hk`
+If you have any questions, please feel free to visit the SeeSR page: https://github.com/cswry/SeeSR

 ## 🎓Citations
-If our code helps your research or work, please consider citing our paper.
+If the code helps your research or work, please consider citing their paper.
 The following are BibTeX references:

 ```